jpsmullen/pyturn/README.md

 There's a
 [barcode checker on the Re-turn website](https://re-turn.ie/consumer/#barcodeChecker);
-`pyturn` is essentially a command-line version of it with additional features.
+`pyturn` is essentially a command-line interface for it with additional features.

 I wrote a basic version of this script a few months ago, back when it would've been even somewhat useful, but I've decided to rewrite it and upload it now,